stashed/stash/docs/concept.md

 At each tick, `restic backup` and `restic forget` commands are run for each of the configured file groups.

 ### spec.useAutoPrefix
-When workloads use more than one replicas, the `restic` repository path needs to be set so that data from different replicas do not overwrite one another. `spec.useAutoPrefix` defines how Stash modifies `prefix` repository prefix to handle this.
+When workloads use more than one replicas, the `restic` repository path needs to be set so that data from different replicas do not overwrite one another. `spec.useAutoPrefix` defines how Stash modifies backend repository prefix to handle this.
 There are 4 possible options.

  - `Smart` option modifies repository prefix based on the workload kind. _This is the default value.
 This option is used, when no value is set.
 Usually, you should not need to use any other options._ This is how it works:
     - StatefulSet: Adds Pod name as prefix to user provided backend prefix.
 If your StatefulSet dynamically allocates PVCs, this helps to backup them in their own `restic` repository.